tiiuae/ghaf/docs/src/scs/sbom.md

 Ghaf framework will use SBOMs for:

-- Vulnerability identification: automatic correlation of SBOM against known vulnerabilities
+- Vulnerability identification: automatic correlation of SBOM against known vulnerabilities.
-- Vulnerability remediation: automatic process to suggest fixes for identified vulnerabilities
+- Vulnerability remediation: automatic process to suggest fixes for identified vulnerabilities.
-- Dependency analysis: categorization of open-source and closed source software dependencies
+- Dependency analysis: categorization of open-source and closed source software dependencies.
 - Dependency analysis: creation of a directed acyclic graph
-- License compliance: know and comply with the license obligations
+- License compliance: know and comply with the license obligations.
-- Market signal: publish SBOM together with other release artifacts
+- Market signal: publish SBOM together with other release artifacts.

 ## SBOM Tooling in Ghaf